aviggiano/circom-mutator/README.md

 # How it works

-This is a tool based on source-based rewrite of code lines for mutation generation.
+This is a tool based on source-based rewrite of circom code lines for mutation generation.

 Currently, it only uses regular expressions, treating code as text.
-Future versions might include transpiling the circom circuits into an intermediate representation for better analyses,
+Future versions might include transpiling the circom circuits into an intermediate representation for better analyses.

+Most of the mutators are derived from [0xPARC's ZK Bug Tracker](https://github.com/0xPARC/zk-bug-tracker#dark-forest-1) and [yAcademy ZK Fellowship audits](https://github.com/zBlock-1).
+Please submit a pull request if you would like to include a new test case or a "trophy" if you were able to find any bugs in the wild with this tool.

 # Usage